sequinsbio/sequintools/CONTRIBUTING.md

 2. Write clear and concise commit messages.
 We follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format for commits:
    ```
-   <type>: <description>

-   [Additional details]
+   <type>[optional scope]: title desc

+   The body of the commit message can provide additional details.
+   It should be wrapped at 72 characters for readability.
    ```
+   The title is typically recommended to be 50 characters for better readability, with a maximum limit of 72 characters.
    Examples:
    - `fix: resolve button alignment issue`
    - `feat: add support for new endpoint`

-3. Test your changes locally to ensure they work as expected.
+4. Test your changes locally to ensure they work as expected.

-4. We provide a devcontainer for development and testing.
+5. We provide a devcontainer for development and testing.
 The devcontainer will install all of the required local dependencies for development and testing.
 We suggest you use it to provide a consistent development environment.